apifortress/Bloodhound/doc/01_basic_configuration.md

 `logging.config=etc/logback.xml` describes where the logging configuration file is located.

-`server.port` tells the AFtheM web server which port it should bind to (default is 8080)
+`server.port` tells the Bloodhound web server which port it should bind to (default is 8080)

 `server.compression.enabled` true if the web server needs to compress its output (default is false)